Complete Guide

 Cost-Benefit Analysis

-Compare net present value (NPV) of future cashflows under current loan vs refinance after all charges.
+Compare Net present value (NPV) of future cashflows at present loan vs refinance after all charges.

 2